Q & A (novel)

 Q & A is a novel written by Indian diplomat Vikas Swarup and published in 2005.
 The novel is also Swarup's first novel work.
 It tells the rags to riches story of Ram Mohammad Thomas, a young waiter who becomes the biggest quiz show winner in history, only to be arrested and jailed on accusations that he cheated.
-His lawyer is the only thing standing between him and the producers' and police' attempt to force a false confession that would deprive him of the prize.
+His lawyer is the only thing standing between him and the producers' and police's attempt to force a false confession that would deprive him of the prize.
 The only way to prove his innocence is by sharing the episodes of his life and travels in India which explain where and how he learned the answers to the quiz show questions.

 The book was loosely adapted into the multiple Oscar-winning 2008 film Slumdog Millionaire, which features a new main character named Jamal and his brother Salim.

 Characters

 Ram Mohammad Thomas: The main character who tells his life story to the lawyer who came to the police station and wanted to help him.
 He is in love with Nita and believes firmly in destiny.
 He possesses a "lucky" coin that he uses when confronted with big decisions—but both sides are "heads".
 Generally, he has a very pessimistic and realistic view of life.
 His name stands for three religions because it is unknown which religion his parents had.
 He is an orphan like Salim.

 Salim Ilyasi: Ram's best friend, who has dreams of becoming a Bollywood movie star.
 When he was younger, a fortuneteller predicted that he would be more famous than his Bollywood idol, which spurred his dreams.
 He is two years younger than Ram and very handsome with a clear, musical voice.
 He also believes firmly in destiny.
 To sum up, his character is coined as young and childish, compared to Ram Mohammed Thomas.

 Prem Kumar: The host of the quiz show Who Will Win a Billion? (or W3B).
 Ram joins the show to take revenge.
 By the end of the book, he has helped Ram win the show and commits suicide in his car, though Ram suspects the show's producers had a hand in his death since Ram wasn't supposed to win the quiz show.